-14. The last setting which we will change before taking a look at the project on the target hardware is to activate HTTP user authentication and disable the FTP server so that no one else without our password has entry to the web server and no sneaky person can change the web pages which we have just programmed...
+12. The last setting which we will change before having a rest is to activate HTTP user authentication and disable the FTP server so that no one else without our password has entry to the web server and no sneaky person can change the web pages which we have just programmed...

 Browse to the administration page, deactivate FTP and activate HTTP server authentication before selecting the action to "Modify and save server settings".
-Finally click on "Perform desired action" and close your web browser..
+Finally click on "Perform desired action" and close the Internet Explorer.